 - 2 GPU nodes, each with 4x NVIDIA 2080 Ti GPUs

 Jobs are submitted through the Slurm job scheduling system.

 Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) is an NSF-funded consortium which supports a network of shared supercomputing resources housed at major U.S. research institutions.
 Through ACCESS, member institutions gain access to flexible pools of time on large supercomputers.
 Using these systems, researchers are able to complete computational processes in one hour that would take a single desktop computer decades to complete.
 Since joining in 2010, Swarthmore faculty and students from biology, chemistry, computer science, physics, and statistics made use of over several million processor-hours on supercomputing facilities around the United States.

 Systems available on ACCESS include:

-- Stampede2, a supercomputer at the Texas Advanced Computing Center with over 350,000 processor cores and 700TB of compute memory.
+- Anvil, a supercomputer at the Perdue University with over 130,000 processor cores and almost 300TB of compute memory.

 - The Open Science Grid, consisting of a network of more than 60,000 computers available to run serial jobs with a short queue time.